 - Health, Uncertainty and Complexity

-Over a two-year period, the Bioethics, Biolaw and Biosociety Research Strand will hold a series of lectures, workshops and public engagement events, as well as providing support for initial interdisciplinary research endeavours.
-In the long-term, the strand hopes to establish a multidisciplinary Centre at the University of Bristol to produce world class research that contributes to improvements to health and well-being.
+Over a two-year period, the Bioethics, Biolaw and Biosociety Research Strand held a series of lectures, workshops and public engagement events, as well as providing support for initial interdisciplinary research endeavours.
+In the long-term, the strand had aims to establish a multidisciplinary Centre at the University of Bristol to produce world class research that would contribute to improvements to health and well-being.

-Bioethics, Biolaw and Biosociety Research Strand priorities and activities will be informed and guided by a multidisciplinary advisory board.
-A funding panel comprising strand leads and members of the advisory board will award small grants to support initial research ideas.
+Bioethics, Biolaw and Biosociety Research Strand priorities and activities were informed and guided by a multidisciplinary advisory board.
+A funding panel comprising strand leads and members of the advisory board awarded small grants to support initial research ideas.

-Bioethics, Biolaw and Biosociety Research Strand is a cross faculty initiative led by:
+Bioethics, Biolaw and Biosociety Research Strand was a cross faculty initiative led by: